 The denial of an application for an alcoholic beverage license shall be in writing, with the reasons therefor stated, and shall be mailed or delivered to the applicant.
 Upon timely application, any applicant aggrieved by the decision of the mayor and council regarding a permit or license shall be afforded a hearing with an opportunity to present evidence and cross examine opposing witnesses.

-(Ord. of 9-7-1999, § 1(4-157))

 Sec.
-6-148.
+6-147.
 Acceptance and consideration of application after rejection or revocation.